List of NFL rivalries: Tampa Bay Buccaneers vs. New Orleans Saints

-New Orleans Saints vs. Tampa Bay Buccaneers

 Although the Saints and the Buccaneers have played since 1977, this matchup began a full-fledged rivalry in 2002 when the Saints and the Buccaneers moved into the same division, the NFC South.
 The first matchup was in 1977 at the Louisiana Superdome (now the Caesars Superdome) when the Buccaneers won 33–14, their first win in franchise history.
-The most recent match was in 2022 at Raymond James Stadium, where the Buccaneers pulled off a fourth-quarter comeback to win 17–16 to complete their first regular-season sweep of the Saints since 2007.
-The Saints are leading this rivalry 39–24, while the Buccaneers won their only playoff meeting 30–20 on January 17, 2021.
+The Saints are leading this rivalry 40–28, while the Buccaneers won their only playoff meeting 30–20 on January 17, 2021.

-Carolina Panthers vs. Tampa Bay Buccaneers

-Although the Panthers and the Buccaneers have played since 1995, this match-up became a full-fledged rivalry in 2002 when they moved into the same division, the NFC South.
-This first meeting came in 1995 at Memorial Stadium in Clemson when the Bucs won 20–13.
-The rivalry only got more intense in the early to mid-2000s as both teams fought for dominance.
-The latest meeting came in 2022 at Raymond James Stadium when the Buccaneers won 30–24 to clinch the NFC South title.
-The Panthers lead the series 25–20 as of December 2022.

 Atlanta Falcons vs. Carolina Panthers

 The Falcons–Panthers rivalry is a rivalry between the Atlanta Falcons and Carolina Panthers of the National Football League.
 Both franchises have a combined twelve divisional titles (eleven as members of the same division) and four Super Bowl appearances, with the Falcons appearing in Super Bowl XXXIII and Super Bowl LI and the Panthers appearing in Super Bowls XXXVIII and 50.

 The Panthers and Falcons have played each other twice a year since 1995, as members of both the NFC West (1995–2001) and NFC South (2002–present) divisions.
 Their games have been marked by intensity, close scores, and remarkable performances.
-One of the famous events occurred in 2015 when the Falcons spoiled the Panthers quest for a perfect season.
+One of the famous events occurred in 2015 when the Falcons spoiled the Panthers' quest for a perfect season.

 It is also known as the "I-85 Rivalry" due to Atlanta and Charlotte being only four hours apart on Interstate 85.
 Indeed, games between the two often feature large contingents of the away team's fans visiting the stadium.

-As of December 2022, Atlanta leads the rivalry 35–21.
+As of the 2025 season, Atlanta leads the rivalry 37–25.